Waveform (podcast)

-Waveform: The MKBHD Podcast (also referred to as Waveform or WVFRM) is a podcast hosted by American YouTuber Marques Brownlee with co-host Andrew Manganelli.
-The podcast focuses on consumer electronics news and products along with discussions on videos uploaded to Brownlee's channel.
-A number of episodes have involved interviews from YouTube creators and other guests including Craig Federighi, senior vice president at Apple Inc.
+Waveform: The MKBHD Podcast (also referred to as Waveform or WVFRM) is a podcast hosted by American YouTuber Marques Brownlee, with Andrew Manganelli and David Imel.
+The podcast focuses on consumer electronics news and products along with discussions on videos uploaded to Marques' channel.
+A number of episodes have involved interviews with YouTube creators and prominent figures in the tech community.
+To wrap each episode the hosts compete in trivia, or interviewed guests complete a timed typing test.

 Background

-Marques Brownlee, the creator of the popular technology-focused MKBHD YouTube channel, started the podcast to share some "behind the scene tips" and "unfiltered takes".
+Marques Brownlee, the creator of the popular technology-focused MKBHD YouTube channel, started the podcast to share "behind the scene tips" and "unfiltered takes".
 Andrew Manganelli is the co-host of the podcast and has been a producer for the MKBHD YouTube channel since January 2017.
-Waveform is produced in part by the influencer agency Studio71.
+David Imel, formerly a regular guest and contributor, joined later as the third co-host.
+The podcast is produced by Adam Molina and Ellis Rovin.

-The first episode was aired on Apple Podcasts and Spotify on July 31, 2019 and was a short 48 second announcement of the creation of the podcast.
-A week later, the first full length episode aired on August 9, 2019 followed by an announcement on the MKBHD YouTube channel on August 13, 2019.
+Waveform is part of the Vox Media podcast network.
+The first episode was aired on Apple Podcasts and Spotify on July 31, 2019, and was a short 48-second announcement of the creation of the podcast.
+A week later, the first full-length episode aired on August 9, 2019, followed by an announcement on the MKBHD YouTube channel on August 13, 2019.

 Guests

-Technology Youtuber Quinn from SnazzyLabs was the first guest on the podcast, appearing on the episode that aired October 4, 2019.
+Technology YouTuber Quinn from SnazzyLabs was the first guest on the podcast, appearing on the episode that aired October 4, 2019.
 Several technology company executives have appeared as guests, including Craig Federighi, Carl Pei, Chris Cox, Panos Panay, and Wallace Santos and Ron Reed from Maingear.
 An uncut interview with Mark Zuckerberg was uploaded after an edited version was uploaded to the MKBHD YouTube channel for the "Talking Tech" video series.

 Release

-All Waveform podcast episodes made before May 7, 2021 are audio only and are released on Apple podcasts, Spotify, and Google Podcasts.
+All Waveform podcast episodes made before May 7, 2021, are audio only and are released on Apple Podcasts and Spotify.
 However, video highlights from an interview with Craig Federighi have been uploaded to the MKBHD YouTube channel.